awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/mxnet-neuron/tutorials/bert_mxnet/index.rst

 If using Conda DLAMI version 27 and up, activate pre-installed PyTorch-Neuron environment (using
 ``source activate aws_neuron_pytorch_p36`` command).
-Please update PyTorch-Neuron environment by following update steps in `DLAMI release notes <../../release-notes/dlami-release-notes.md#conda-dlami>`__.
+Please update PyTorch-Neuron environment by following update steps in :ref:`dlami-release-notes-conda-dlami`.

-To install in your own AMI, please see `Neuron Install Guide <../neuron-install-guide.md>`__ to setup virtual environment and install Torch-Neuron (torch-neuron) and Neuron Compiler (neuron-cc) packages.
+To install in your own AMI, please see :ref:`neuron-install-guide` to setup virtual environment and install Torch-Neuron (torch-neuron) and Neuron Compiler (neuron-cc) packages.
 Also, please install pillow and torchvision for the pretrained resnet50 model (we use no-deps for torchvision because we already have